 The type of accounts

-How much of the available credit you use
+How much of the available credit do you use?

 Length of your credit history